 Our guest on the show is Ashleigh Schap.
-She is heading the Business development department at MakerDAO.
+She is heading the Business Development department at MakerDAO.
 She will be talking about one of their products – the Dai stablecoin which is an asset-backed, hard currency and the first decentralized stablecoin on the Ethereum blockchain.

 Nick Todorov: Hello everybody!
 My name is Nick and WELCOME to this episode of the Blockchain Meditations Podcast.
-On this episode is joining me, Ashleigh Schap of MakerDAO, me and Ashleigh will talk about stablecoins and what Maker are up to these days.
+On this episode is joining me, Ashleigh Schap of MakerDAO, me and Ashleigh will talk about stablecoin and what Maker are up to these days.
 Enjoy the episode.

 Nick: Hello everybody is the blockchain meditation podcast and it’s my pleasure to welcome to the show Ashleigh Schap of MakerDAO.
 Ashleigh, welcome!

 Ashleigh Schap: Hey!
 Thank you so much Nick!
 It’s nice to be here.

 Nick: Ashleigh, can you tell me a bit more about yourself?
 Actually, I did my research and not talking here, but, you used to be part of the corporate world working for one of the big financial institutions and now you changed to the blockchain/crypto world.
 What made you drive this change?